shiraachrak-maker/personal-data-analysis-project/README.md

 # personal-data-analysis-project
-Personal data analysis project using SQL and Python based on the TV show “Come Dine With Me”.
-The project includes building a data warehouse (DWH), ETL processes, and analyzing contestants, episodes, and scoring patterns to extract insights on performance and trends.
+Personal data analysis project using SQL and Power BI based on the TV show “Come Dine With Me”.
+The project includes data modeling, ETL processes, and analysis of contestants, episodes, and scoring patterns to identify performance trends and insights.